Profit before tax

 Shell has been present in South Africa since 1902.

 Shell has a wide network of retail sites and is active in commercial fuels, lubricants, aviation fuels, marine and upstream exploration.
-Shell also jointly owns the SAPREF refinery in Durban with BP.
-The refinery manufactures a variety of petroleum products including petrol, diesel, paraffin, aviation fuel, liquid petroleum gas, base oil, solvents and marine fuel oil.
+Shell also jointly owns the Shell & BP South African Petroleum Refineries (Pty) Limited refinery, in Durban with BP.
+The refinery manufactures a variety of petroleum products including gasoline, diesel, paraffin, aviation fuel, liquid petroleum gas, base oil, solvents and marine fuel oil.